Substra/substra/docs/local_install_skaffold.md

 ## Acknowledgements

-This amazing piece of software has been developed and open sourced by [Owkin](https://owkin.com/) and its [terrific developers](https://github.com/SubstraFoundation/substra/graphs/contributors).
+This amazing piece of software has been developed and open sourced by [Owkin](https://owkin.com/) and its [terrific software engineers](https://github.com/SubstraFoundation/substra/graphs/contributors).
 The repositories are now maintained by [Substra Foundation](https://github.com/SubstraFoundation) and its community.
 Besides, Substra is really excited to welcome new members, feedbacks and contributions, so please, feel free to get in touch with us!